rootCircle/Zoom-AutoRecorder/README.md

 5. Support for the integrated screencast, as well as third-party recorders such as OBS and VLC (assistance needed!).
 6. Improved usability.
 7. Removal of the persistent loading screen bug.
+8. Add support for modification and deletion of meeting services with repeatation flexibility in meetings.

 ### Preview
 [<img src="https://raw.githubusercontent.com/Microsoftlabs/Zoom-AutoRecorder/main/docs/screenshot_collage.jpg"